thematver/glowstone/README.md

 A simple widget-wrapper to impressivly highlight something.

+This plugin has no dependencies, so you can easily connect it to your project.
 ## Features

 TODO: List what your package can do.
 Maybe include images, gifs, or videos.